auriq/essentia_docs/source/reference/manpages/aq-emod.rst

   For example, `Min()`_ returns the minimum value among its arguments, `ToS()`_ returns the string representation of its argument, etc.
 * For functions that may fail, a numeric status code is returned.
-  The code is usually 0 for a failured operation and non-zero otherwise.
+  The code is usually 0 for a failed operation and non-zero otherwise.
   The code can also be a count that indicates the number of successful operations (e.g., `QryDec()`_).